 “No one can stand it.
 The day labourers almost pass out.
 Some say it’s because the forest has been cut down.
 Others think Doomsday is coming.”

+This reporting is part of The Amazon under Bolsonaro, a collaboration between Folha De S.Paolo and Climate Home News.
 All photos: Lalo de Almeida/FolhapressSilva.
 Translated from the Portuguese by Clara Allain